Gestational diabetes Christmas 2018

 Sainsbury’s Taste the Difference Three Nut & Mushroom Roast – a vegan option

 Sainsbury’s Taste the Difference Three Nut & Mushroom Roast is suitable for vegans and is lower carb than many other store bought nut roasts which often contain dried fruits too.

 This celeriac dauphinoise or gratin makes for a wonderful vegetarian alternative or a great side dish for Christmas dinner.

 You could tweak this further by removing the potato or replacing white potatoes with sweet potatoes if you tolerate them better.
 Either way, potato or not, this looks like a yummy dish worthy of celebrating Christmas day with loved ones and a great dish for a gestational diabetes Christmas!

 Check out the recipe from Jamie Oliver’s website here.

-As always with 8 golden rules of eating, bulk up your meal with plenty of vegetables (especially green ones): sprouts, parsnips, cabbage, asparagus, carrots, peas, broccoli, green beans, creamed spinach and cauliflower cheese made with double cream, cheese and mustard.
+Following our 8 golden rules of eating, bulk up your meal with plenty of non starchy vegetables (especially green ones): sprouts, cabbage, asparagus, broccoli, green beans, creamed spinach and our cauliflower cheese (made with double cream, cheese and mustard).